-The innovative cross country ski technology that takes you faster and farther across the winter paths so you can explore more challenging paths and climb hills with ease.
+The innovative cross-country ski technology that takes you faster and farther along the winter trails, letting you climb hills with ease and explore more challenging paths.

 From the Yukon in northern Canada, SkiClaws let you easily and quickly climb straight up steep slopes without using a herring-bone or side-stepping manoeuvre.
 The claws shine best on steep inclines and in icy conditions where other traction methods fail.
 Providing confidence-inspiring grip, they make skiing uphill a pleasure!

 Quick and effortless to activate, SkiClaws engage and disengage on the go.
 There is no stopping to deal with skins or crampons.
 Simply put the SkiClaws on your skis and get ready to run up one side – no matter how steep or icy – and glide down the other, all without stopping.